-Only 32% of Louisiana's population is Black but 70% of new HIV diagnoses in 2020 were Black.
+Only 33% of Louisiana's population is Black but 63% of people newly diagnosed with HIV in 2022 were Black.

 Louisiana Population

 New HIV Diagnoses

 We want everyone to start talking more about HIV, STIs, Hepatitis C, and sexual health.
 We want to break down the stigma and misconceptions that surround HIV, Hepatitis C and sexually transmitted infections.
 We want to lift up the voices of those who are living with HIV and those who are impacted - and make sure they are the ones leading the way forward.